Aodrulez/DisableFingerprintGestures/README.md

 # DisableFingerprintGestures
 Magisk module that disables fingerprint gestures on Huawei Android phones.
-Might work for others too, worth a try.
+Changes made by this module are generic & hence should work for all android devices with Fingerprint scanner.